ramiz-moktader/geospatial-programming-course/docs/conditional-statements-class2.md

-**Operands and Operators**
+# **Arithmetic operators**

 - **Operands:** These are the values or variables that operators act upon.
-For example, in the expression 5 + 3, the operands are 5 and 3.
+For example, in the expression `5 + 3`, the operands are 5 and 3..
+We can say 5 is the left operand, and 3 is the right operand.

 - **Operators:** These are symbols or keywords that perform operations on operands.
 In the expression 5 + 3, the plus sign (+) is the operator that adds the operands 5 and 3.

-So, in short, operands are the things you operate on, and operators are the symbols or keywords that perform the operations.
+In JavaScript, arithmetic operators perform mathematical operations on numeric values.
+Here are the main arithmetic operators:

-**Conditional statements**
+# **Conditional statements**

 Conditional statements are essential tools in programming, allowing developers to execute different actions based on specific conditions.
 In JavaScript, several conditional statements facilitate this process, each serving a distinct purpose.